nvpro-samples/gl_vk_threaded_cadscene/README.md

+# DEPRECATED

+This sample is from older versions of the Vulkan API and we therefore do not recommend it anymore.

+- Vulkan: Please have a look at [vk_device_generated_cmds](https://github.com/nvpro-samples/vk_device_generated_cmds), which shows various means to record draw calls from CPU or GPU threads and multiple methods to pass data to shaders, as well as alternatives to the shader binding process.
+- OpenGL: The [gl_cadscene_rendertechniques](https://github.com/nvpro-samples/gl_cadscene_rendertechniques) sample still showcases various techniques and their performance impact.

 # Vulkan & OpenGL Threaded CAD Scene Sample

 The "threaded cadscene" sample allows comparing various rendering approaches using core OpenGL, extended OpenGL via bindless graphics and NV_command_list as well as Vulkan.
 It does make use of NVIDIA specific extensions to use Vulkan within an OpenGL context and display a Vulkan image.